JackPW-lang/ceo-tasks/frontend/README.md

 ## Design Decisions

-- **No session/token management** — given the single-user nature of the app, auth is handled as a simple client-side state flag after the answer is verified
+- **No session/token management** — given the single-user nature, auth is handled as a simple client side state flag after the answer is verified.
-- **Enter to submit** — no buttons required, optimized for rapid task entry as requested
+- **Enter to submit** — no buttons required, which helps to achieve the rapid and successive addition of tasks.
-- **MongoDB persistence** — all tasks survive server restarts and are consistent across devices
+- **MongoDB persistence** — all tasks survive server restarts and are consistent across devices.
-- **concurrently** — both backend and frontend start and stop with a single command, minimizing installation and startup effort
+- **concurrently** — both backend and frontend start and stop with a single command.
-- **Minimal dependencies** — NestJS + Mongoose on the backend, Vue + Axios on the frontend
+- **Minimal dependencies** — NestJS + Mongoose on the backend, Vue on the frontend.